-Know The Best - Service vs Product Marketing (Infographics)
+Difference Between Service vs Product Marketing

 You might be aware of the fact that there are different types of marketing.
 Did you know that service and product marketing differ?
-Yes there is a big difference between the two.
+Yes, there is a big difference between the two.
 You can easily understand the difference in the explanations and differences given below.

-However Service Marketing is quite different lets see how?
+However, Service Marketing is quite different.
+Let’s see how?

-Marketing is an integral mix of the 4 P’s however service marketing is much more that simple marketing it includes an undivided mix of 7P’s.
-The 7P’s are divided in two parts the 1st 4 are product, place, promotion and pricing where as the 2nd extended part of service marketing includes people, process and physical evidence.
+Marketing is an integral mix of the 4 P’s; service marketing is much more than simple marketing.
+It includes an undivided blend of 7 P’s.
+The 7P’s consist of two parts.
+The 1st 4 are product, place, promotion, and pricing where; as the 2nd extended part of service marketing includes people, process, and physical evidence.